MRS CHU'S STORY

 Lawrence Chu was happy to move into Lola’s apartment on Eldridge Street.
 He didn’t own real estate of his own, and his spiraling gambling debts meant it was unlikely he would do so any time soon.
 This caused Lola some short- and medium-term consternation as she realized that Lawrence’s off-hand and fun-loving way of living translated directly to his level of household cleanliness; picking up after Lawrence became another task that needed to be added to Lola’s ever-growing list of daily chores.

 The one area of this new life with Lawrence that Lola was extremely pleased about, however, was the enjoyment she experienced with him in the bedroom.
 Lola had lost her virginity at Evergreen—that had happened before she’d burst Gareth Bradley’s ear drum and lost his respect—and she’d maintained one long-term sexual liaison with an older male acquaintance in New Eden in the late '80s, but Lola had never found sex entirely satisfying.
 With Lawrence, however, Lola discovered she could relax and let him pleasure her without needing to offer advice on how to do so.
-Somewhat to Lola's surprise, Lawrence seemed to know what to do all by himself.
+Somewhat to Lola’s surprise, Lawrence seemed to know what to do all by himself.
 Lawrence’s performance in the bedroom was always enhanced with a few extra whiskeys under his belt, and Lola was happy to allow him this indulgence.
-On some occasions she would even join him, and have a whiskey of her own; she found it relaxed her, and elevated her own pleasure levels significantly.
+On some occasions she would even join him, and have a whiskey of her own; she found it quietened her mind and relaxed her body, both of which seemed to elevated her pleasure levels significantly.